 Lakeview/BoystownAbout a mile up the road brings you into the Lakeview neighborhood and the gay enclave centered on Halsted Street known as Boystown.
 Several gay bars and dance clubs line Halsted, but one on Belmont Avenue has welcomed a diverse crowd of gays and straights since the 1980s.
 Virtually in the shadow of the Red Line's elevated tracks, Berlin (954 W. Belmont Ave.) is known for its first-rate sound system as well as its eclectic play lists, décor and patrons.
 Berlin's live-and-let-live style hearkens back to the anything-goes cabarets of Europe in the ‘20s but updated to appeal to 21st-century clubbers.
 Weekly theme nights are dedicated to electronica, alternative, pop and old school.
 Phone (773) 348-4975.

-Combining an extensive menu of craft beers and cocktails with free vintage arcade video games and pinball machines, Headquarters Beercade Lakeview (2833 N. Sheffield Ave.) is a bar that lives up to its motto, emblazoned in pink neon inside: “Don't grow up it's a trap.”
+Combining a menu of some 50 craft beers and signature cocktails with vintage arcade video games and pinball machines, Replay Lincoln Park (2833 N. Sheffield Ave.) kicks up the fun with such games as bingo and trivia.
 The spacious interior is a part retro fun house, part scrapyard DIY project complete with creatively reused gas pump nozzle light fixtures and a wall clad in Nintendo video game cartridges.
-Pop art murals, comic books repurposed as menus and posters celebrating 20th-century movies and TV shows complete the setting.
-More importantly, the beer choices are numerous and reasonably priced, and the video games are free.
 Phone (773) 665-5660.

 WrigleyvilleJust north of the Boystown district in Lakeview is Wrigley Field, centerpiece of a sports bar-packed neighborhood unsurprisingly called Wrigleyville.
 Evenings here generally come in two flavors: game and non-game days.
 When Chicago's beloved Cubs are playing at home, the atmosphere in the area resembles a carnival with crowds of raucous fans living it up.
 On non-game days the mood can still be pretty festive but without the hordes.